George Wein

 George Wein (October 3, 1925 – September 13, 2021) was an American jazz promoter, pianist, and producer.
 He was the founder of the Newport Jazz Festival, which is held every summer in Newport, Rhode Island.
 He also co-founded the Newport Folk Festival with Pete Seeger and Theodore Bikel and was instrumental in the founding of the New Orleans Jazz and Heritage Festival.

 Early life

 Wein was born in Lynn, Massachusetts, on October 3, 1925.
-His father, Barnet, worked as a ear, nose, and throat doctor; his mother, Ruth, was an amateur piano player.
+His father, Barnet, worked as an ear, nose, and throat doctor; his mother, Ruth, was an amateur piano player.
 Both of his parents were Jewish.
 Wein was raised in Newton and began learning the piano when he was eight.
 He developed a passion for jazz while attending Newton High School, where he formed his first jazz band.
 He studied at Boston University, where he led a small group which played professionally around Boston.
 After serving in the U.S. Army during World War II, he graduated from Boston University's College of Liberal Arts in 1950.